0x51DB/337Stuff/README.md

 normalize.py : sets scraped.lines to be all lower case

+unduplicate.py : removes duplicates in scraped.lines, so that each tweet will appear only once (doesn't work if the retweeter added something, like a new tag or the OP's name)

 winninglines.py : search for tweets that mention winning or "best".
 Place them in win.lines

 bigrams.py : preliminary attempt at finding recurring themes across tweets, based on win.lines